 Why do we need to care about wetland reaction to declining water levels in Georgian Bay?

 Half the worlds wetlands have been lost since 1900 (UNwater), mostly due to human disturbance.
 Other research indicates far greater losses.
 What is not known is the impact of lowering water levels due to climate change.
-While water levels in Georgian Bay fluctuate for a variety of reasons, the long-term trend (30 to 40 years) is that Lake Huron-Michigan water level averages will continue to decline largely in response to climate change.
+While water levels in Georgian Bay fluctuate for a variety of reasons, the outlook is increasing variability and flashiness with a slight trend to higher average levels and wider range between highs and lows.
 Lowered water levels over time can strand and destroy areas of wetland.
 Georgian Bay Forever (GBF) wanted to know the impact to the relatively pristine Georgian Bay wetlands that play such a critical role in its health.
 "Wetlands are the transition zones between terrestrial and aquatic ecosystems and provide important ecological and economic benefits."
 (NASA DEVELOP, Adams and others, page 3).
 To provide an economic perspective, background research in the NASA DEVELOP report found that experts in the field calculated that "Great Lakes wetlands have been estimated to provide over $10,000 USD per acre in economic and ecosystem services."
 GBF and many other scientists argue that an economic value cannot be assessed on the habitat of plants and animals who have a natural right to exist.
 It is clear either way that we should all be aware of the important role of wetlands, which includes these functions:

 - Fish habitat - Many fish communities depend on the coastal wetlands for forage, refuge, spawning, and as a nursery area.